 This is an introductory course that familiarizes students with the topics and research problems in the field of applied linguistics.
-It focuses on language learning and teaching of English in EFL and SLA settings.
-This course covers the linguistic components of language and also seeks to make connections between the AL disciplines and students research projects.
+It focuses on language learning and teaching of English in EFL and SLA settings and seeks to make connections between the AL disciplines and students research projects.
 The course content is organized in several lessons.
-Each lesson emphasizes a topic, linked to a reading that students must read beforehand in order to participate in class discussions and giving answers to a workshop that should be completed during class each week.
+Each lesson emphasizes a topic, linked to a reading that students must read beforehand to participate in class discussions and giving answers to specific questions that might take the form of a workshop or a conversation during class each week.
 Some topics will be reinforced by students' oral presentations.
-For these presentations students must prepare a handout to be distributed among classmates.
+For these presentations, students must prepare a handout to be distributed among classmates and present a critical review of a graduate student's thesis to serve as a sample to do research in that specific area.